 George D. Kuh

-I retired from Indiana University at the end of August, 2010.
-I continue to actively engage in research and service as adjunct research professor of education policy at the University of Illinois.
-I direct the National Institute for Learning Outcomes Assessment (NILOA), co-located at the University of Illinois and Indiana University.
-My research interests include assessing student and institutional performance to enhance student success and efforts to improve the quality of the undergraduate experience.
-I founded the National Survey of Student Engagement (NSSE) and related surveys for law students, beginning college students, and faculty along with the NSSE Institute for Effective Educational Practice.
-I served as founding director of the Strategic National Arts Alumni Project (SNAAP), the first ever in-depth look at the factors that help or hinder the careers of graduates of arts-intensive training high schools and postsecondary institutions.
-Between 1994 and 2010 I provided leadership for the College Student Experience Questionnaire Research Program.
-During my 34-year career at IU I served as chairperson of the Department of Educational Leadership and Policy Studies (1982-84), Associate Dean for Academic Affairs in the School of Education (1985-88), and Associate Dean of the Faculties for the Bloomington campus (1997-2000).
+George Kuh is adjunct research professor of education policy at the University of Illinois and Chancellor's Professor Emeritus of Higher Education at Indiana University (IU).
+He currently serves as a senior scholar at the National Institute for Learning Outcomes Assessment (NILOA).
+George founded IU’s Center for Postsecondary Research and the National Survey of Student Engagement (NSSE) and related instruments for law students, beginning college students, and faculty.
+He also was the founding director of NILOA as well as the Strategic National Arts Alumni Project (SNAAP), the first-ever in-depth look at the factors that help or hinder the careers of graduates of arts-intensive training high schools and postsecondary institutions.
+At Indiana University, he served as chairperson of the department of educational leadership and policy studies (1982-84), associate dean for academic affairs in the School of Education (1985-88), and associate dean of the faculties for the Bloomington campus (1997-2000).

-I earned the B.A. from Luther College, M.S. from St. Cloud State University, and Ph.D. from the University of Iowa and have received ten honorary degrees.
+George earned the B.A. from Luther College, M.S. from St. Cloud State University, and Ph.D. from the University of Iowa and has received eleven honorary degrees.